leo-burnett/folio/source/content/Categories/Resources/Clean Your Phone.md

-**Clean Your Phone: 2025**
-- Coming soon: I'll upload the link to the full Zine once it's been edited a bit more

 Links and resources referenced in **Clean Your Phone** -
 1. [PC Mag](https://www.pcmag.com/articles/time-to-delete-the-most-invasive-apps-list-includes-some-of-your-favorites#): Time to Delete the Most Invasive Apps — Including Some of your Favorites.